 Step 3: Brushless vs Brushed

-If you pay any attention at all to the electric tool market, then you have likely heard of brushed motors.
-However, you might not be clear about why they're considered an inferior design, and high-end tools no longer use them.
-Brushed motors have been the standard for electric tools for many years because they are simple and inexpensive.
+If you pay any attention to the electric tool market, then you have likely heard of brushed motors.
+These motors have been the standard for electric tools for many years because they are simple and inexpensive.
 However, in recent years brushless motors have become more popular as their cost has come down.
 Before going into the pros and cons of both motor types, let's first explain what a brushed motor is so that the advantages of the brushless variety will be clear.
 The following is a simplified explanation of the two motor types.

 Brushed motors use permanent magnets (polarity DOES NOT change) and electromagnets (polarity DOES change).
 The permanent magnets are fixed to the outside of the motor and have opposing polarities (N/S).
 Similarly, the two sides of the electromagnetic coil have opposing polarities.
 However, the polarities of the coil switch depending on where they are in their revolution.
 The ends of the coil are connected to a split commutator shaft, one end to a side.
 The motor's two namesake brushes are in contact with the commutator, each to a side.
 The brushes carry opposite charges (+/-) that carry over to the coil.
 When the brushes are charged, so too is the coil, effectively turning it into a magnet.
 The polarization of the coil causes it to revolve a half turn in response to the force of the fixed magnets.
 This half-turn reverses the coil's charge because the two sides of the split commutator are now in contact with the oppositely charged brush.
 This mechanical charge reversal repeats with every half-turn of the coil, producing one-half turn after another in a seamless revolution.